Eating healthily during pregnancy is important for your own health and the health of your developing baby.

 Although we get vitamin D from sunlight, vegetarian food sources include:

 - egg yolk

-- foods fortified with vitamin D, including some breakfast cereals and most fat spreads
+- foods fortified with vitamin D, including some breakfast cereals and fat spreads

 - dietary supplements

-Because vitamin D is found only in a small number of foods, it might be difficult to get enough from foods that naturally contain vitamin D and fortified foods alone.
+Because vitamin D is found only in a small number of foods, it is difficult to get enough from foods that naturally contain vitamin D and fortified foods alone.

-All adults, including those who are pregnant and breastfeeding, should consider taking a daily supplement containing 10 micrograms of vitamin D, particularly during the winter months (October until the end of March).
+That's why the government recommends that all adults, including those who are pregnant and breastfeeding, should consider taking a daily supplement containing 10 micrograms of vitamin D during the winter months (October until the end of March).

 If you're vegan, check the label to make sure your vitamin D is suitable for vegans.

 If you're a vegan, you also need to make sure you get enough calcium.
 This is because non-vegans get most of their calcium from dairy foods.